Roof Vent Fan and Air-conditioners

 - If possible, park with the front of the van facing the sun, rather than heating a side of the van.

 - If the sun is on the passenger side, extend the awning to shade the side.
-(Unfortunately, the newer awnings can’t be angled down to provide more shade.)
+(Unfortunately, the powered awnings can’t be angled down to provide more shade like the manual crank awnings.)

 - Lower the window shades and Install interior window covers to block heat coming through the glass.